Incorporating Subsampling into Bayesian Models for High-Dimensional Spatial Data: Simulations

 \subsection{An Illustration}

 We implement the spatial data subset model in \eqref{eq:BHM} on the simulated data with missing values defined in Section \ref{subsec:simsetup}.
 We denote the locations of these missing values as $A\subset D$, and we aim to make prediction at these locations.
 The covariogram for the model in \eqref{eq:BHM} is chosen to be exponential, i.e. $h_{ij}(\phi)=\exp(-\phi\|\bld{s}_i-\bld{s}_j\|)$.
 We use standard conjugate prior specifications (see Appendix \ref{app:b} for more details).
-The model in \eqref{eq:BHM} is implemented in the Gibbs within composite sampler using Algorithm \ref{algo:gibbs} with $G=10,000$ iterations, a burn-in of $g_0=2000$, and $K=1$ (since stationarity reaches irrespective of the value of $K$; see Appendix \ref{app:c} for a detailed description).
+The model in \eqref{eq:BHM} is implemented in the Gibbs sampler using Algorithm \ref{algo:gibbs} (since stationarity reaches irrespective of using a Gibbs-within-composite sampler; see Appendix \ref{app:c} for a detailed description) with $G=10,000$ iterations and a burn-in of $g_0=2,000$.
 Finally, we predict the response at each location in $A$ using Algorithm \ref{algo:gibbs}.
 We run the same algorithm (Algorithm \ref{algo:gibbs}) when $\text{Pr}(\bld{\delta}|n)$ is defined by (a) SRS without replacement, and (b) stratified random samples.
 We use the author's laptop computer with the following specification to run the algorithm: 11 Gen Intel(R) Core(TM) i7-1165G7 CPU with 2.80GHz and 16 GB RAM.

+To investigate the effect of subsample size on the estimates of $\bld{\beta}$, we plot the density of MCMC replicates for $\beta_1$ and $\beta_2$ for different values of $n$ under both SRS without replacement and stratified random sampling in Figure \ref{fig:betadist}.
+We see that the densities of MCMC replicates for both $\beta_1$ and $\beta_2$ have high variance, non-zero skewness and platykurtic peak when $n$ is small.
+As we increase $n$, the densities become sharper with less variability, and become more symmetric about the corresponding true values of $\beta_1$ and $\beta_2$.
+The densities achieve least variability when $n=240$.
+These properties show that the posterior samples of $\bld{\beta}$ tend to have less variability with its mean approaching to the true value as $n$ grows, which is consistent with the results in \cite{bradley2021approach}.
+We see similar properties within the posterior samples of $\bld{\beta}$ across the sampling strategies.

 To evaluate the inferential performance of our model, we compute the root mean square error (RMSE) between the process $W(\bld{s}_i)$ and the prediction $\widehat{W}(\bld{s}_i)$ for each $i \in A$, using the following equation,